-Shebiktu maintained a peaceful policy with Sargon of Assyria who, at the time, was expanding his Assyrian empire in the Near East.
+Shebiktu, the Pharaoh of Kush, maintained a peaceful policy with Sargon of Assyria who, at the time, was expanding his Assyrian empire in the Near East.
 In 704 BC, Sargon died in Tubal.
 His death brought hopes of independence to the Near Eastern districts that fell under his imperial control.
-Taking advantage of this situation, Shabako the Kushite pharaoh supported the anti-Assyrian rebels in the Near East, including those in Syria and Phoenicia.
+Shabako the Kushite pharaoh took advantage of this situation and supported the anti-Assyrian rebels in the Near East, including those in Syria and Phoenicia.

 One year later (705 BC), Sennacherib succeeded Sargon to the Assyrian throne.
 He destroyed all the rebellions, starting with those in his homeland in Mesopotamia, including the Babylonian and the Chaldean rebellions, and marched west to re-conquer the territory lost after Sangon’s death.
 In 702 BC, Shebiktu succeeded his father as the king of Kush.
 Following in his father’s steps, Shabikto continued to support the anti-Assyrian movements.

 By 701 BC, Sennacherib was advancing with his military from the Syrian Desert west towards the Phoenician cities of Sidon annd Tyre.
 Although Sidon may have surrendered as the Assyrian accounts invoke, Tyre was certainly not subdued.
 Since the Phoenician kings were already in a protoctorate relationship with Kush, the success of Tyre in repulsing the Assyrians is most likely due to military support from Kush.
 The military of a city as small as Tyre could not have solely repulsed the powerful Assyrians.